-Our Chicago - Addison operating hours are from 7:00 am to 6:00 pm, Monday through Friday.
+Our operating hours are from 7:00 am to 5:30 pm, Monday through Friday.
+(This may vary depending on the location)

 OUR PROGRAM

 We have developed our program to ensure our curriculum is compliant with all required childcare and early education regulations and meets the goals we have established.
 In particular, our program curriculum is based on the following key foundational elements: